 Various moments of humour are sprinkled generously throughout the film.
 One scene to recall is an audition that Madelyn and Lucy attend for the Shakespearean play, King Lear.
 Madelyn breaks down on the phone to husband Paul in the middle of the auditions causing her to unintentionally be cast as the lead role.

 Academy award winner Marcia Gay Harden gives a priceless performance as Madelyn.
 Her versatility shines through when she takes on the role of King Lear (the first time a woman has performed the role on film) in the amateur production of the Shakespeare play that takes place in the film with Lucy starring as the fool.
 Never has a role been more apt.
 Like the protagonist in this tragedy, she struggles with matters of loyalty, betrayal and love.
 The theatre in the film is Toronto’s Alumnae Theatre.
 The Alumnae Dramatic club was formed in 1919 by female graduates of the University of Toronto who were not allowed to participate in the University’s male-only alumnae theatre productions, making the Alumnae a symbolic place to film the first woman playing Lear in a film.

 One shortcoming to highlight is the lack of character development of Madelyn’s mother who suffers from dementia.
 All that is shared about her is her love for ice cream.
 She later succumbs to the disease and even at the funeral little is mentioned of her.
 All in all, If I Were You is packed with laughs, theatre and whiskey!

-If I Were You will be released in the UK on 2nd March 2012.
-Watch the trailer here:
+If I Were You is released in select cinemas on 2nd March 2012.